swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 > different by a small margin of error (called Machine
 > numeric tolerance).
 >
-> Instead you should use the `all.equal` function.
+> Instead you should use R's built-in `all.equal` function, which
+> tests for "near equality".
 >
 > Further reading: [http://floating-point-gui.de/](http://floating-point-gui.de/)
 >